rotki/docs/usage-guides/tax-accounting/accounting-rules.md

+---
+description: Detailed explanation of every accounting setting in rotki including cost basis methods and tax-free periods.
+---

 # Accounting Rule Options Explained

 This page explains every accounting setting in rotki in detail.
-These settings control how your transactions are processed when generating a [Profit/Loss Report](/usage-guides/pnl).
-You can configure them under **Settings → Accounting Settings** ([screenshot guide](/usage-guides/customization#accounting-settings)).
+These settings control how your transactions are processed when generating a [Profit/Loss Report](/usage-guides/history/pnl).
+You can configure them under **Settings → Accounting Settings** ([screenshot guide](/usage-guides/settings/accounting#accounting-settings)).

 > [!IMPORTANT]
 > rotki's default settings are based on German tax rules.
 Check with your tax advisor about what's required in your country and adjust accordingly.